eltonplima/blog/_posts/erlang & elixir/2021-05-05-useful-tools.md

 ---
-title:  "Useful tools for Erlang and Elixir"
+title:  "Useful tools and libraries for Erlang and Elixir"
 date:   2021-05-05 13:44:21 +0100
 categories: Erlang and Elixir
 layout: post
 ---

-# Useful tools and commands
+# Useful tools and libraries for Erlang and Elixir

 ## erlang.mk